Vitaly-R/APML-FinalProject/README.md

 (The project consists of implementing the classes in policies/linear.py and policies/custom.py)

-Authors: Vitaly Rajev, Ziv Mahluf
+Project Policies Authors: Vitaly Rajev, Ziv Mahluf